Ginny Ruffner: Works

 and the Smithsonian Museum of American Art.
 Her work is included in the United States Art in Embassies Program.

 She was profiled on the NPR show Weekend America on March 18, 2006.

 She was the subject of a documentary, Ginny Ruffer: A Not So Still Life (2010), which won the Golden Space Needle Award - Best Documentary at the Seattle International Film Festival that year.

-Personal life
+Personal life and death

-She married Charles Emory Nail in 1975, divorced in 1980, and married Robert Edward Ruffner later that year.
+In 1975, she married Charles Emory Nail, divorced in 1980, and married Robert Edward Ruffner later that year.

 Entering her thirties, Ginny Ruffner scored high enough on an IQ test to be accepted to Mensa and Intertel, two high-IQ societies.

 In 1991, Ruffner was involved in a life-threatening three-car collision.
 She was in a coma for five weeks.
 When she finally recovered consciousness, she could not speak, walk, or remember that she was an artist.
 Doctors doubted that she would walk or talk again.
 But after a year of extensive physical, speech, and vision therapy, Ruffner was able to return to work.
 She credits her recovery to being "stubborn and bullheaded".